By Tara Turkington, Founder of Flow Communications

 - Build a roadmap to success – know your purpose, have a vision and be disciplined enough to follow through. – Christi Maherry, LAWTrust, V3 Foundation

 Your business efforts need to be intentional.
 Life is short; make sure you live it wisely by having an idea of where you want to go on your business journey.
 That includes the way you’d like it to end.

 - Entrepreneurship is like space exploration.
 Small steps are big leaps.
 Too often, people chase the single silver bullet (the one, great, game-changing idea …), but the reality is, it is much more activity focused.
 Don’t underestimate things like preparation, taking advantage of timing and opportunities and, of course, backing yourself, even in situations you’ve never explored before.
 If you’re uncomfortable, you’re learning. – Genevieve Allen, Sherpa Kids South Africa

 One of the great things about starting and growing a business is that you’ll never be bored.
 It will challenge you every step of the way.
 Enjoy the journey, allow yourself to enjoy the sights along the way and, hopefully in the future, you’ll be able to look back and marvel at just how far you’ve come.

 *Tara Turkington founded Flow Communications (www.flowsa.com) in 2005 in a spare bedroom in her home.
 Since then Flow has grown into one of South Africa’s best-known marketing and communications companies.
 Flow has completed work in more than 30 countries and has won more than 50 awards to date.
 Tara has won many accolades, including being an awardee of the International Women’s Entrepreneurial Challenge in 2017, along with her sister, Tiffany, who is Flow’s MD.

-*Interested in more top business tips?
-Check out the 16th edition of the Standard Bank Top Women Leaders publication on Issuu – Digital Publishing Platform – here.
+Interested in more top business tips?
+Check out the 17th edition of Standard Bank Top Women Leaders: